Big auto lender only checked 8% of applicants' incomes

 Dang also says that while auto loan defaults have risen recently, they are "definitely not that high" compared to historical trends.

 The other key difference is that nearly all home mortgages were being packaged together on Wall Street and sold on to investors globally on a mass scale.
 That's not happening at nearly the same extent with auto loans.
-Less than 20% of subprime autoloans are "securitized" on Wall Street, according to S&P Global, a credit rating agency.
+Less than 20% of subprime autoloans are "securitized" on Wall Street, according to S&P Global.

+In its report, Moody's was looking specifically at income verification of car loans that were packaged together into bonds.